werf/werf/docs/_includes/cli/werf_helm_deploy_chart.md

             * interactive terminal width or 140
       --namespace='':
             Namespace to install release into
+      --password='':
+            chart repository password (if using CHART as a chart reference) --prov=false:
+            fetch the provenance file, but don't perform verification (if using CHART as a chart
+            reference)
+      --repo='':
+            chart repository url where to locate the requested chart (if using CHART as a chart
+            reference)
       --set=[]:
             Set helm values on the command line (can specify multiple or separate values with
             commas: key1=val1,key2=val2)